China State Grid vows to ensure people's basic power supply | Headlines

 - China

-The State Grid Corporation of China pledged it would take comprehensive measures to ensure people's basic power usage demand and will "try its best" to avoid the situation of power cuts, it said in a statement on Monday.
-The company will coordinate the deployment of resources and fully take advantage of the power grid platform, it said.
+The State Grid Corporation of China said on Monday it would take comprehensive measures to ensure people had enough power and would seek to avoid power cuts.

-It also vows to strictly implement the government's orderly electricity use plan and to ensure safe and reliable power usage.
-Chinese provinces and regions had recently been undergoing power curbs from residential to industrial sectors amid the government's energy consumption controls and tight coal supply.
+The statement comes as a worsening power shortage, which has impacted manufacturers in key industrial hubs in the east and south for weeks, began spilling over into the residential sector in parts of the northeast.
+State Grid, China's dominant power distributor, said it will "go all out to fight the battle of guaranteeing power supply".

+It said it will strengthen the dispatching of power from the entire network, making sure that power from all generators is available.
+It also said it will tap the power transmission potential of inter-regional networks while improving its monitoring of electricity consumption and ensuring the needs of residential users.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)